lolgillam/Major-Adverse-Cardiovascular-Events/README.md

 A recent meta-analysis by Bosco et al., (2021) identified that numerous terms are included within different authors definitions, often as a composite outcome.

-The conditions often reported include:

-Acute Myocardial Infarction

-Acute coronary syndrome / ischaemic heart disease
+The conditions often reported include: Acute Myocardial Infarction, Acute coronary syndrome / ischaemic heart disease, Stroke, Heart Failure, All-cause death, CV death, Revascularisation.

-Stroke

-Heart Failure

-All-cause death

-CV death

-Revascularisation

 These conditions are then reported in varying combinations.